DylanBT928/DylanBT928/README.md

 Welcome to my GitHub profile!

-- Aspiring Software Engineer and Back-end Developer
+- Aspiring Software Engineer and Back-End Developer
 - Currently attending LQHS as a senior
 - Hoping to major in Computer Science at the undergraduate level